Colepng/keyboard-rs/README.md

 # Example warnings
 both onekey and late-night-engineering need the encoders feature to be enabled when building.
-Normally if you would enable it when you are declaring this library as a dependency
+Normally you would enable it when you are declaring this library as a dependency